iyobo/jollofjs/packages/isvalid/README.md

  - *obj* The Object that needs validation
  - *schema* The schema to validate against
    - This enables you to use the schema to pass in options.
- - *fn* The callback function to call when validation is either complete or failed.
+ - *fn* The callback function to call when validation either succeeds or fails.
    - The callback function takes to parameters
      - *err* An `Error` describing the validation error that occurred.
      - *validObj* The finished and validated object.

-*Remark:* Errors are automatically converted into a ValidationError and sent to the the callback internally.
+> *Remark:* Errors are automatically converted into a ValidationError and sent to the the callback internally.

 ### Options in Custom Validators

-If you need to pass any options you can supply them using the `options` property of the schema.
+If you need to pass any options to your custom validator, you can do so by using the `options` property of the schema.

 An example below.